DhruvinXDev/SMART_HOME_PROJECT/README.md

-# ESP32_PROJECT-S
+# ESP32_HOME_AUTOMATION_PROJECT-S
-A collection of IoT projects and implementations using the ESP32 DOIT DEVKIT V1.
-This repository includes multiple sensor integrations, data visualization techniques, and advanced IoT concepts designed for home automation and connectivity.
-Perfect for developers looking to explore practical applications of ESP32 in IoT-based systems.
+A comprehensive repository for IoT-based home automation projects using the ESP32 DOIT DEVKIT V1.
+This collection features implementations with various sensors and modules to create smart, connected systems for modern homes.
+It includes detailed examples of device control, environmental monitoring, and seamless data integration for enhanced home automation experiences.